 Murano Drunk Clown Table Lamp

 Materials: Clown with a bottle in his hand made of crystal hand blown Murano glass in many colours.
 Black and white twisted glass lamp post with a white opal glass lampshade and a black glass lid.
 Brass ring.
-Brass with porcelain socket.
+Brass E14 socket with a ribbed porcelain ring.

 Height: 47 cm / 18.50”